Stochastic collocation method for computing eigenspaces of parameter-dependent operators: Introduction

-In this work we consider eigenspaces of an elliptic self-adjoint operator that depends on a countable number of parameters in an affine fashion.
-We extend the results in \cite{andreevschwab12} on analyticity to cover eigenspaces associated to possibly clustered eigenvalues.
+In this paper we consider eigenspaces of an elliptic self-adjoint operator that depends affinely on a countable number of parameters.
+Our main theoretical contribution is that we extend the results in \cite{andreevschwab12} on analyticity to cover eigenspaces associated to possibly clustered eigenvalues.
 The underlying assumption is that the eigenspace of interest is isolated in the sense that the corresponding eigenvalues are separated from the rest of the spectrum for all values of the input parameters.
 We show that the spectral projection operator associated to such an isolated eigenspace can in fact be extended to a complex-analytic function of the input parameters.
 This allows us to construct a well-defined and smooth basis for the eigenspace of interest and show that optimal convergence rates hold when the basis vectors are approximated using a conveniently chosen set of orthogonal polynomials.
-We consider the stochastic collocation method defined on an anisoptropic sparse grid in the parameter domain, similar to the one in \cite{andreevschwab12}, for computing a basis for the eigenspace of interest.
+We consider the stochastic collocation method defined on an anisotropic sparse grid in the parameter domain, similar to the one in \cite{andreevschwab12}, for computing a basis for the eigenspace of interest.
+Our numerical experiments show that optimal rates of convergence hold even in the presence of eigenvalue crossings.
+In fact, in our examples we observe fast rates of convergence even if the terms in the Karhunen- Lo\`eve series decay too slowly for the current theory to hold.

+Our method constructs a basis for the eigenspace.
+This can be useful for at least two reasons.
+First of all, once the basis has been computed, we may project our original eigenproblem on this basis.
+It then becomes easier to track the individual eigenpairs as we no longer need to deal with the original full eigenvalue problem.
+Instead, the actual eigeninformation, values and modes, could be recovered, for instance, by sampling realisations of the eigenmodes of the projected problem.
+Second of all, in important applications such as frequency response analysis, finding a representation for the eigenspace may be of independent interest, and here it is obtained directly.

+The rest of this paper is structured as follows: In Section~\ref{sec:problem} the model problem is defined in its multiparametric form, the main result, analyticity of isolated eigenspaces is established in Section~\ref{sec:analyticity}, the collocation scheme is defined in Section~\ref{sec:collocation}, and the numerical experiments in Section~\ref{sec:numerical}, before concluding remarks in Section~\ref{sec:conclusions}.